Offline Equilibrium Finding: Experiments

+Before running our OEF algorithms, we first analyze the OEF datasets.
+We count the frequency of leaf nodes and perform Fourier transform on them.
+Figures \ref{dataset_1} and \ref{dataset_2} show the results for different datasets.
+It can be found that the expert dataset has the highest amplitude which means that the expert dataset has more high-frequency data.
+In contrast, the random dataset has the lowest amplitude which means that the frequency of the data in the random dataset is similar.
+And the learning dataset and other hybrid datasets are intermediate between the expert dataset and the random dataset, which is consistent with our intuition.
+More analysis results of datasets can be found in Appendix~\ref{app:dataset visualization}.

-Here, we evaluate the performance of the model-based algorithm in the OEF.
-For every hybrid dataset, we first train an environment model.
-Then we perform OEF-CFR or OEF-PSRO algorithms on the trained environment model to learn the NE strategy as the MB policy.
-Finally, we compute the NashConv to evaluate the MB policy.
-Figures \ref{mb_1}-\ref{mb_2} show the results of the model-based algorithm in Kuhn poker with a different number of players.
-From Figure \ref{mb_1}, we find that OEF-CFR and OEF-PSRO can get almost the same results.
-It indicates that the performance of MB mainly depends on the quality of the trained environment model, and we can use either algorithm to calculate MB policy.
-We find that with the increase in the dataset size, the performance becomes better.
+We first run the behavior cloning technique and model-based algorithms solely on several games based on these hybrid datasets to assess their performance in computing the Nash equilibrium strategy.
+The NashConv is adopted to measure the distance to the NE strategy.
+Figures \ref{bc_1} and \ref{bc_2} show the results of BC on two-player Kuhn poker and Leduc poker games.
+We can see that as the proportion of the random dataset increases, the performance of BC policy decreases in these two games.
+The finding is consistent with our intuition that the BC technique can mimic the behavior strategy in the dataset and performs well only on datasets containing more expert data.
+It also shows that with the increase in the size of offline data, the performance evolves more stable while the improvement is not very significant.
+Therefore, the performance of BC policy depends on the quality of datasets, i.e., the quality of the behavior policy used to generate the dataset.
+Figures \ref{mb_1} and \ref{mb_2} show the results of the MB framework.
+From Figure \ref{mb_1}, we find that different model-based algorithms (OEF-CFR and OEF-PSRO) can get almost the same results.
+It indicates that the performance of the MB framework mainly depends on the quality of the trained environment model, and we can use either algorithm to calculate MB policy.
+Another finding is that with the increase in the size of offline data, the performance becomes better.
 It indicates that if the dataset includes enough data, the trained environment model is closer to the actual environment (test environment).
-Though with the increase of the proportion of random datasets, the performance of MB policy becomes better, the improvement is not very significant, and the trend is almost gone when the number of players is large.
-Therefore, the performance of MB policy mainly depends on the size of datasets and is mildly influenced by the quality of datasets.
-We noticed that the MB method performed worse in games with more players than in games with fewer players.
-It indicates that OEF in multi-player games is more challenging than in two-player games.
+From the above results, we can find that the BC policy performs poorly in the random dataset and performs well in the expert dataset.
+The MB framework performs slightly poorly in the expert dataset and performs well in the random dataset.
+More theoretical analysis can be found in Appendix \ref{app:theoretical}.